 Navigating these FBAR amnesty options is complex, and a misstep could lead to expensive penalties or worse.
 Call our experienced FBAR lawyers at (847) 580-1279 to help guide you through!

 The FBAR filing process can be a lot to deal with if it’s your first time having to submit.
-We recommend consulting with one of our experienced tax lawyers for help understanding your FBAR filing requirements, as well as timely and accurate filing.
+We recommend consulting with one of our experienced FBAR lawyers for a timely and accurate filing.

 Individuals can complete FinCEN Form 114 online or upload a PDF through the BSA E-Filing System.
 Before you get started, it’s best to have all the necessary documentation prepared and up to date.

-To file the FinCEN Form 114 (or have a tax professional file the FBAR for you), you’ll need the following information:
+To file the FBAR (or have a tax professional file the FBAR for you), you’ll need the following information: